zdadams1/AnySpeak/README.md

   - Easily speak to anyone in 50 languages
   - Input your language, select their language, and hit CHAT.
   - Detects input voice language then speaks in the other language while saving each line in both languages in text-message.
-Currently limited to 5 second voice inputs. style
+Currently limited to 5 second voice inputs.

 Pending approval on Google Play, ETA around 7/1/2023